Many horse owners will have heard the terms “probiotic” and “prebiotic” and may have used such products for their own horses or themselves.

 - It must be safe for the intended use.

-A very strong natural regenerative medicine – stem cell therapy – lately is getting more attention in both human and animal medicine, especially for horses.
-And no wonder – the almost magical properties of this treatment makes stem cell therapy not only a great tool for treatment but also a good supplement that aids in treating many other conditions.
+In case, you need an insight into alternative solutions, a very strong natural regenerative medicine – Stem Cell Therapy – lately is getting more attention in both human and animal medicine, especially for horses.
+And no wonder – the almost magical properties of this treatment makes Stem Cell Therapy not only a great tool for treatment but also a good supplement that aids in treating many other conditions.

 Although probiotics are used widely in both human and veterinary medicine, it is certain that more research is needed in order to fully understand their benefits and appropriate uses.